GENOCIDIST/GENOCIDIST/README.md

 ***BYI!:***

 - I can be very blunt with you! please don't get upset with whatever I say!! :(
+- I can be nonverbal at times due to my Chromebook lagging or I feel really out of place.
+I will express myself with gestures or will whisper back to you if you did first! ^^
 - Be honest with me. if you have a problem with me, at least take the time to talk to me about it! it's ANNOYING!
 - NEVER make fun of my mental health!
 I am trying to better myself but getting pushed down by my guardians even more, so please don't do the same!!
 - Minors below the age of 13 are on thin ice!
 I will only allow being friends and nothing MORE!